csalab-id/csaf-iac/README.md

 and you can access the instance with ssh using this command:

 ```
-cd csalab-terraform-cloud
+cd csaf-terraform-iaac
-ssh -i csalab_rsa ubuntu@aws.csalab.cloud
+ssh -i csaf_rsa ubuntu@aws.csalab.cloud
 ```

-To access the CSA Lab Project you can open this URL on the browser with this URL:
+To access the CSAF Project you can open this URL on the browser with this URL:

 ```
 http://aws.csalab.cloud:6080/vnc.html (password: attack)